cellwebb/discord-plex-announcer/README.md

 ## Features

-- 🎬 Posts notifications to a Discord channel when new movies are added to Plex
+- 🎬 Posts notifications to a Discord channel when new movies and TV shows are added to Plex
-- 📺 Sends alerts for new TV show episodes
 - 📊 Includes media details like rating, genres, directors, and actors
 - 🖼️ Displays movie/episode poster thumbnails in notifications
 - ⏱️ Customizable check interval